mikewei/pomfret/README.md

 Working with multiple LLM providers shouldn't be painful.
 Whether you're evaluating models, building agents with [OpenClaw](https://github.com/ArcadeAI/OpenClaw), or just want to swap backends without touching your application code, **Pomfret** sits between your client and the LLM backends, giving you a single, unified OpenAI-compatible endpoint.

-- **One endpoint, many backends** — point your app at Pomfret and switch between OpenAI, Ollama, or any OpenAI-compatible service in seconds.
+- **One endpoint, many backends** — point your app at Pomfret and switch between OpenAI, Google Gemini, Ollama, or any OpenAI-compatible service in seconds.
 - **Smart routing** — route requests by model name, prompt length, or regex patterns.
 Load-balance with round-robin or pin to a specific backend.
 - **Full observability** — a built-in web console lets you inspect every request and response, easily browse JSON payloads and prompts, track token usage, and monitor backend health — all in real time.
 - **Zero dependencies at runtime** — ships as a single static binary with the web console embedded.
 No Node.js, no Docker, no database required.